CL614/frameworks_and_languages_module/technical_report.md

 ```javascript
 const specificItemID = parseFloat(req.params.itemId);
 ```
-As we can see above 'req.params' references to the body that has been parsed from the client to the server.
-BY ensuring that data is handled via the server we ensure that values and functionality is removed from the user facing code.
-This heightens the security of the code as values can not be changed by the user via the built in console of web browsers.
+In the highlighted code snippet, the reference to 'req.params' indicates the utilization of parsed data sent from the client to the server.
+By centralizing data handling within the server, values and functionalities are abstracted from user-facing code, thereby bolstering the security of the application.
+This approach minimizes the risk of unauthorized manipulation by users through web browser consoles, as critical values are shielded from direct user access.
+The separation of concerns between client and server, in terms of data handling, not only enhances security but also promotes a more robust architecture by encapsulating sensitive operations within the server-side logic.